A Rosetta Stone for Wilson Line Defects: Discussion

 \section{Discussion}

 In this paper, we have discussed the possibility of providing a smooth map between weak (gauge) and strong (string) coupling degrees of freedom for the supersymmetric Wilson line-defect in planar $\mathcal{N} = 4$ SYM.
 By analysing the Partition Functions computed at zero and infinite coupling, we proposed a map from degrees of freedom of the single-particle and singlet two-particle sectors of the theory at weak coupling, to strong coupling.
-The map predicted that the scaling dimension of these states doubles form zero to infinite coupling.
+The map predicted that the scaling dimension of these states doubles from zero to infinite coupling.
 We tested this prediction by comparing with the non-perturbative spectrum obtained using the QSC, and found agreement.

-It was crucial that the two-particle words form super-primary states among themselves, at weak coupling, in order to generate and test a prediction for the behaviour of their scaling dimensions.
-This could suggest a potential hidden symmetry in the supersymmetric Wilson line-defect in $\mathcal{N} = 4$ SYM, that allows us to further grade super-primary states by particle-number, at least in the weak coupling sense.
+It was crucial that the two-particle words form super-primary states among themselves, at one-loop at weak coupling, in order to generate and test a prediction for the behaviour of their scaling dimensions.
+However, the authors of~\cite{Ferrero:2021bsb,Ferrero:2023gnu} observed that the eigenstates of the Dilatation operator at strong coupling \emph{do} mix two- and higher-particle words.
+That our map still persists could suggest a potential hidden symmetry in the supersymmetric Wilson line-defect in $\mathcal{N} = 4$ SYM, that allows us to further grade super-primary states by some effective particle number that is related to their particle-number at one-loop.
 Combined with the fact that integrability allows level-crossings, this could also explain how our prediction $\Delta_\infty = 2\Delta_0$ could be consistent with the generic expectation that a smooth map of degrees of freedom would imply $\Delta_0\to \Delta_\infty = \Delta_0^2$~\cite{Gabai:2025hwf,FluxTubePade}.

 It would also be extremely interesting to make contact with recent developments in full $\mathcal{N} = 4 $ SYM~\cite{Gopakumar:2024jfq}, where the gauge theory Feynman diagram expansion was recast as a sum over dual closed strings.